UoE-Public-Health-Modelling/AECOVID19/README.md

-# Quantifying the impact of the COVID-19 pandemic on the Scottish accident and emergencylandscape.
+# Quantifying the impact of the COVID-19 pandemic on the Scottish accident and emergency landscape.

 This repository contains data and scripts related to the manuscript: Quantifying the impact of the COVID-19 pandemic on the Scottish accident and emergency landscape.
 You can find the following here: